Zantac Cancer Risk and Recall for NDMA

 - Multiple myeloma

-We have nearly 200 years of combined experience holding drug manufacturers accountable for medications that endanger patient safety.
+We have more than 225 years of combined experience holding drug manufacturers accountable for medications that endanger patient safety.

 Please call 1-800-525-7111 for a FREE consultation or complete the form below.